konstin/poc-monotrail/Readme.md

-# Proof Of Concept: Monorail
+# Proof Of Concept: Monotrail

 This proof of concept shows two things: